-- (a) To be eligible to receive a tonnage allocation from Metro when a transfer station is located outside the Metro regional boundary, the transfer station must: - (1) Be a designated facility in accordance with 5.05.070; and - (2) Enter into an agreement with Metro in accordance with 5.05.100. - (b) A designated transfer station that received putrescible waste from the Metro region must: - (1) Demonstrate it has the authorization from the applicable local or state solid waste authority to accept solid waste from the Metro region; - (2) Allow Metro to inspect, monitor, review and audit as if it were a facility located inside the regional boundary in accordance with Chapter 5.01; - (3) Report information monthly to Metro on all solid waste accepted or rejected that was generated from within the Metro regional boundary; - (4) Collect and remit regional system fees to Metro monthly in accordance with Chapter 5.02 on all solid waste accepted from the Metro regional boundary; and - (5) Collect and remit excise taxes to Metro monthly in accordance with Chapter 7.01 on all solid waste accepted from the Metro regional boundary.
+- (a) To be eligible to receive a tonnage allocation from Metro when a transfer station is located outside the Metro jurisdictional boundary, the transfer station must: - (1) Be a designated facility in accordance with 5.05.070; and - (2) Enter into an agreement with Metro in accordance with 5.05.100. - (b) A designated transfer station that receives putrescible waste from the Metro jurisdictional boundary must: - (1) Demonstrate it has the authorization from the applicable local or state solid waste authority to accept solid waste from the Metro jurisdictional boundary;

+- (2) Allow Metro to inspect, monitor, review and audit as if it were a facility located inside the Metro jurisdictional boundary in accordance with Chapter 5.01; - (3) Report information monthly to Metro on all solid waste accepted or rejected that was generated from within the Metro jurisdictional boundary; - (4) Collect and remit regional system fees to Metro monthly in accordance with Chapter 5.02 on all solid waste accepted from the Metro jurisdictional boundary; and - (5) Collect and remit excise taxes to Metro monthly in accordance with Chapter 7.01 on all solid waste accepted from the Metro jurisdictional boundary.

 Any person may request or the Chief Operating Officer may initiate an investigation of a designated facility to ensure that it complies with this section.
 [Ord.
 18-1426; Ord.
-22-1478.]
+22-1478; Ord.
+23-1498.]